dojo/framework/docs/en/styling-and-theming/basic-usage.md

 		theme.set(myTheme);
 	}
 	return (
-		// you application's widgets
+		// the application's widgets
 	);
 });
 ```

 **Note:** When using both function-based and class-based widgets, the theme needs to be registered with the application registry.
-This is true if any widget dependencies, such as `@dojo/widgets` are classed-based also.
+This is true when using any class-based widget dependencies such as `@dojo/widgets`.
 Please see the [class-based theming section]() for more details.

 ## Changing the theme within an application